osg-htc/user-documentation/documentation/support_and_training/cybersecurity.md

 When in doubt, report the issue.
 Early reporting helps us respond quickly, limit potential impact, and protect both users and shared computing resources.

-!!! note Report security incidents to your **local/home organization's** incident response team in addition to the OSG Security team if applicable.
+!!! note "Report security incidents to your **local/home organization's** incident response team in addition to the OSG Security team if applicable."

 ## Suspected Vulnerabilities and Exposures